Here are three methods for fetching a video file’s dimensions in Python:

 Video dimensions: 2160x3840

-You can see from the above output that the width is 2160 and the height is 3840.
+As shown in the output above, the width is 2160 pixels and the height is 3840 pixels.

 However, it can become complex compared to other methods and requires a learning curve.

-If you are already using OpenCV for image and video processing then it is an ideal choice since you don’t need other packages to get the dimensions.
+If you are already using OpenCV for image and video processing, then it is an ideal choice, as you don’t need other packages to retrieve the dimensions.

 The time complexity for this operation is O(1).